 Unlike citrus that need only to be cut and squeezed, the traditional way of extracting the juice from the tamarind is to boil it in water and to mash the fruits to squeeze the pulp.
 It does entail work so a lot of people opt for the more convenient tamarind paste in jars or the powdered soup base for cooking sinigang.
 I used to but not anymore.
 I extract the juice from about hundred grams of fresh tamarind today to cook a pot of chicken sinigang, for instance.

-The first thing to do is to wash the tamarind to make sure that it is clean before it goes into the pan.
+The first thing to do is to rinse the tamarind to make sure that it is clean before it goes into the pan.